 So, what’s wrong with the narrative?
 They assumed big brands wanted to play in the sandbox with Jimmy.
 Webhouse would in a Pavlovian sense, condition consumers to buy on price not brand.
 That’s an epic f-up.

 To play power broker like Robert Moses (Big book!) you need to build up the leverage (pricing power) which means having product.
 You need product to build customer base.

 So Webhouse did what Rocket Groupon did and paid for discounts out of their pocket (Well they did at the start with Starbucks).

 They threw money around like a P Diddy party and a few hundred million dolla dolla bills later they ran out of cash and investors who believed the story.
 Sort of like Travis K… too soon?

 The numbers test

-Groceries and food in general has crappy margins, and for the later, restaurant owners are cheap dick heads (Trust me, Delivery Hero).
-There’s been attempts for a long time.
+Groceries and food, in general, has crappy margins, and for the later, restaurant owners are cheap dick heads (Trust me, Delivery Hero).
+There have been attempts for a long time.
 They raise money and flame out.
 Remember WebVan?
 Customers are also cheap and don’t want to pay for service, but expect a lot!